SourceCode-AI/aura/docs/source/cookbook/integrations/github.rst

 Github Actions
 ==============

-Aura provides an integration with the github actions/ security view using the native sarif output format.
-Here is a minimal github action configuration that scans the repository using Aura and uploads the generated SARIF report which can be viewed under the security tab of your repository:
+Aura provides an integration with the GitHub actions/ security view using the native sarif output format.
+Here is a minimal GitHub action configuration that scans the repository using Aura and uploads the generated SARIF report which can be viewed under the security tab of your repository:

 ::